SE-SmartHouse/smart-home-backend-db/README.md

 # SmartHome Backend Controllers

+-Get device info
+-Register User
+-Login User
+-Check User
+-Change device Status
+-Get user home
+-Add new room
+-Create new home
+-Create new device
+-Get rooms in home
+-Get devices in room
+-Move device to another room

 This is how the backend for the SmartHomeApp, built with Node.js, Express, and MongoDB will look like.
-It handles home creation, device management, user registration, and device control for a smart home system.
 To test controllers you need to import /db folder in your project.
 Otherwise you can use the routers i created below for testing.

 Project Structure